 Further, here is a list of our COVID requirements:

-- Masking/Symptom Screening: Guests are required to follow the current campus guidelines on masking and symptom screening.
+- Masking/Symptom Screening: Guests are required to follow the current campus guidelines on masking and symptom screening (check on this at the link below)

-- Vaccination: All attendees must either be up-to-date* (including any booster doses when eligible) with a COVID vaccine that is authorized by the World Health Organization (WHO) OR they must provide proof of a negative COVID test upon arrival and test regularly during their time on campus.
+- Vaccination: All attendees must either be up to date (including any booster doses when eligible) with a COVID vaccine that is authorized by the World Health Organization (WHO) OR they must provide proof of a negative COVID test upon arrival and test regularly during their time on campus (We will ask that you show your card or test results when you check in on July 15th)

-- Unvaccinated Individuals and Individuals Who Are Not Up-To-Date* on their Vaccination: Must produce a negative test result upon arrival (24 hours for antigen test or 72 hours for PCR test).
-Every 7 days while onsite, they must produce a negative test.
+- Unvaccinated Individuals: You must produce a negative test result upon arrival (taken within 24 hours for antigen test or 72 hours for PCR test).

-- Quarantine/Isolation Housing: Pending availability, provided only to guests with a Perm Number and NetID.
-All other guests would need to relocate off-campus within 24 hours if they test positive for COVID-19.
+- Quarantine/Isolation Housing: Guests will need to relocate off-campus within 24 hours if they test positive for COVID19.

 * A person is considered up-to-date on COVID-19 vaccinations when they have received all recommended COVID-19 vaccinations, including booster doses when eligible.
 People who are not up to date on their COVID-19 vaccinations include: (i) people of all ages, including children, who have not completed a series of primary vaccinations to protect against COVID-19; (ii) individuals <2 weeks after the primary vaccination series; (iii) individuals with an approved exception or deferral to UC Policy: SARS-CoV-2 (COVID-19) Vaccination Program; (iv) persons who have completed a primary vaccination series and are eligible for the booster, but have not received a booster dose.